kee-org/www-kee-pm/content/extension-permissions/_index.md

 <td>"&lt;all_urls&gt;"</td>
 <td>Access your data for all websites</td>
 <td>Your data on all the websites you visit</td>
-<td>It's not possible for Kee to predict which web pages you will need to sign in to so we must request access to all pages.
+<td>It’s not possible for Kee to predict which web pages you will need to sign in to so we must request access to all pages.
 Note that the behaviour of this permission is changing during 2018 and 2019 so that your browser will give you additional options - we recommend using the intended behaviour of "enabled on all websites" because this is the only configuration that we have tested and can support but you may have luck with enabling additional restrictions if you have a very specific use case for the Kee extension.</td>
 </tr>
 <tr>
 <td>"contextMenus"</td>